allenai/reward-bench/README.md

 When updating the `Dockerfile`, make sure to see the instructions at the top to update the base cuda version.

 In development, we have the following docker images (most recent first as it's likely what you need).
-TODO: we should log the git commit affiliated with each of these, or delete them when outdated.
 - `nathanl/rewardbench_v1`: release version

 Deprecated: